saiharshanani/Budgety/README.md

   * Which has a dropdown with values + and - to select income or expenses respectively.
   * The text holder to add a description for respective costs.
   * The amount of value for an income or expense.
-  * Submit button to accept those values
+  * Submit button to accept those values.

 * Container to display Individual value:
   * The income and expenses are individually displayed.